 What’s your favorite wine-related movie?

 Hey Hollywood make more wine movies!
 I do love Blood Into Wine with Maynard James Keenan from Tool.
 Maynard started making wine in the least likely of places in the world: Arizona.
 The documentary is extremely well filmed and motivates me when I’m editing the featurettes for Wine Folly.

 See above “Ultimate food/wine pairing” You can come, just bring one of the items listed above.

 Name your top 3 wine bars

 West Street Wine Bar,Reno, NV This was my original wine stomping grounds.

 The Punchdown, Oakland, CA It was a “Natural Wine” bar.
-All there wines were “natural,” “orange,” or organic.
+All their wines were “natural,” “orange,” or organic.
 Unforunately, not all super geeky things take off.
 I think they’ve since closed down.

 Bar Ferdinand, Seattle, WA They are in a terrific spot where all the Seattle foodies hangout.
 Sometimes I wish they had a more focused selection.